SWeav02/baderkit/docs/usage.md

     For spin-polarized calculations, the data dictionary should have two entries, `total` and `diff` containing the (spin-up + spin-down) data and (spin-up - spin-down) data respectively.

 ### For VASP Users (And other pseudopotential codes)
 VASP's CHGCAR contains only the valence electrons designated in the pseudopotential (PP) used for the calculation.
 It is generally recommended to recombine the valence charge density with the core density to use as the reference file.
-To do this, add the tag `LAECHG=.TRUE.` to the `INCAR` file.
-This will write the core charge density to an `AEECAR0` file and the valence to `AECCAR2`.
-These can be summed together using the `Grid` class and then used as the reference file for the analysis.
+To do this, add the tag `LAECHG=.TRUE.` to your `INCAR` file before it runs.

+This will write the core charge density to an `AEECAR0` file and the valence to `AECCAR2` which can be summed together using the `Grid` class and then used as the reference file for the analysis.

 ```python
 from baderkit.core import Bader, Grid